How to Choose the Best Tenant for Your Rental

 - Familial status (families with children)

 2. Choose a Tenant With Good Credit

 You want to look for a tenant who is financially responsible.
 If they are responsible with paying their bills, there is a strong chance they will pay their rent on time and be responsible with your apartment.
+Getting a credit check has a fee, and sometimes landlords ask their applicants to pay the credit check fee as well.
 Checking a tenant's finances is a two-step process:

 A. Verify Income:

 - Ideally, you will want to find a tenant whose monthly income is at least three times the monthly rent.

 - Ask for copies of their pay stubs.

 - Call their employer directly to confirm their employment, length of employment, attendance record and monthly earnings.